leds-org/leds-tools-made-githubaction/readme.md

 Docker container for generating MADE reports from specified directories.

-## Automated Reports Generation
+## Automated Workflows

-Reports are automatically generated:
+### MADE Report Generation
 - Daily at 9:00, 12:00, and 18:00
-- When changes are pushed to the `example/` directory
+- When changes are pushed to `example/` directory
 - Manually via GitHub Actions dispatch

+### Discord Notifications
+- Daily status update at 15:00
+- Setup requires Discord webhook added to repository secrets as `DISCORD_WEBHOOK`

 ## GitHub Actions Setup